What if instead of asking, “What’s wrong with my child?” We asked, “What’s going on with my child?”

 This means that toddlers cannot possibly be manipulating you when they cry because manipulation requires the ability to form strategies and plan - functions of the prefrontal cortex.

-This means that teens who bark back or hide out in their room are working really hard to understand their world, feeling more like an adult yet having a brain that feels more than it actually thinks
+This means that teens who talk back or hide out in their rooms are working hard to understand their world, feeling more like an adult --- with a brain that feels more than it thinks.

 Meltdowns And Punishment